 - Experiential.
 Entice visitors with immersive experiences they can’t get anywhere else.
 Think about what types of featured workshops, speakers, and individuals work best for your brand.
 For example, HutchLA once ran a pop-up shop with a tattoo artist on premise because it aligned with the brand.

 - Influencer party.
 Tap into an influencer’s audience in your niche by allowing them to host, curate, and be the “star” for the night.
 Ask them to build anticipation before the fact by posting about it on social media, and view the opportunity as a collaboration that ends up paying big dividends for both parties.
-They're presented with a unique opportunity to do a meet-and-greet with their fanbase—and their fanbase becomes your customer base.

 - Sponsored event.
 While even a one-off piece in the media can be advantageous, investing in a sponsored event can land you even more coverage.
 A partnership with a local magazine in your niche, for example, can provide you with coverage before, during, and after your pop-up happens.

 - Signage.
 Check to see if the location you’re looking at comes with signage and, if so, whether you’re allowed to customize it.
 Some spaces may already have branded entrance or storefront signs, which could prevent people from noticing your shop.
 Other spaces may not allow signage at all.
 Determine what you need and how customers are going to find your pop-up.

 - Cleanliness.
 Landlords typically ensure the interior of a pop-up space is pristine, but the exterior can be susceptible to the elements.
 You'll likely have to assume responsibility for its cleanliness.
 Get out there with a broom, bring your own potted plants, or invest in a bottle of Windex to get every last face smudge off of the venue's windows.